 FAQs on Mental Health and Substance Use Disorder Coverage in Medicare

 What mental health benefits and substance use disorder benefits does Medicare cover and how much do Medicare beneficiaries pay for these benefits?

-Part B also covers outpatient services related to substance use disorders including opioid use disorder treatment services, which include medication, counseling, drug testing, and individual and group therapy.
+Part B also covers outpatient services related to substance use disorders.
+These include opioid use disorder treatment services, such as medication, counseling, drug testing, and individual and group therapy.
 Medicare covers one alcohol misuse screening per year, and for beneficiaries determined to be misusing alcohol, four counseling sessions per year.
 Medicare also covers up to 8 tobacco cessation counseling sessions in a 12-month period, a change made by the Affordable Care Act.

-Those with Part D coverage face cost-sharing amounts for covered drugs and may pay an annual deductible ($480 in 2022) and a monthly premium.
+Medicare beneficiaries with Part D coverage face cost-sharing amounts for covered drugs and may pay an annual deductible ($505 in 2023) and a monthly premium.
 For example, most Part D enrollees pay less than $10 for generic drugs, but many pay $40-$100 (or coinsurance of 40%-50%) for brand-name drugs.
 Beneficiaries with low incomes and modest assets are eligible for assistance with Part D plan premiums and cost sharing.
 A majority of beneficiaries receiving the Part D low-income subsidy qualify for full benefits and pay no Part D premium or deductible and modest copayments of $1.45 for generic drugs and $4.30 for brand-name drugs in 2023.

 Which health providers can bill Medicare directly for mental health and substance use disorder services, and how much does Medicare pay for these services?

 Medicare provides coverage and reimbursement for mental health services provided by psychiatrists or other doctors, clinical psychologists, clinical social workers, clinical nurse specialists, nurse practitioners, and physician assistants.